lukelarsen/key-remaps/README.md

 # Custom Key Remappings for OSX

-This for is for use with KeyRemap4MacBook.
+This is for use with KeyRemap4MacBook.

-<a href="https://pqrs.org/macosx/keyremap4macbook/index.html.en">View this docs for this application</a>
+<a href="https://pqrs.org/macosx/keyremap4macbook/index.html.en">View the docs for this application</a>